laher/goxc/README.md

 Pre-requisites
 --------------
 At this stage you still need to:

+ 1. Use Linux (I haven't tested on other platforms)
- * Download the go source code and set up the GOROOT accordingly.
+ 2. Download the go source code and set up the GOROOT accordingly.
- * Use golang-crosscompile (above) to build the toolchains.

 Basic Usage
 -----------

-Simply run:
+ 1. To build the toolchains for all platforms:

+  go gocx.go -t

+ 2. To build binaries for your library:

- go gocx.go .
+  go gocx.go path/to/library

  Or using the binary:

- gocx .
+  gocx path/to/library

+ Or use 'gocx -h' for more options

 Outcome
 -------

-Artifacts stored in:
+Artifacts generated into:

  $GOBIN/appname/<os>/<arch>/latest/appname(.exe?)

 Todo
 ----

- * 'build toolchains' option.
+ * 'specify artifact folder' option
- * 'generate Downloads page' option.
+ * 'generate Downloads page' option
  * 'download golang source' option?

 See also